-Department: Public Works Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen
+Department: Office of the City Manager Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen

 City buildings have risks associated with regular maintenance and repair activities on portions of the buildings.
 Many of the roofs of City buildings are not up to current codes for "Fall Protection" for City employees and contractors working on them.
 This project provides for the installation of fall protection systems for buildings that have the potential for risk to the City in case of accidental falls by employees or contractors.